 Applications for Reentry Permits are now taking over 4 months, and MUST be filed while you are still in the U.S., so plan ahead.
 You should also realize that extended absences can interrupt the continuous presence needed to apply for citizenship later – that fact is not changed by receiving a re-entry permit.

 How should I file my taxes?

 We do not provide tax advice, but in general lawful permanent residents should be filing their federal tax returns as US residents.
 If you are not, or if you are considering living outside the US, or keeping any assets in another country now, or in the future or abandoning your permanent residence status, we strongly suggest you consult with an accountant or tax attorney.
 There can be significant penalties for filing taxes or maintaining bank accounts in violation of your status.
-We recommend this firm for quality, cost effective tax advice, and for a tax professional with experience in international issues, we recommend Clayton Cartwright.

 1. LPRs should complete a new I-9 form for their employer.

 2. Your green card only affects your status in the United States.
 If you are planning to travel in or pass through other countries, please check with the relevant Embassy or Consulate to determine visa requirements for your nationality.
 For example, green card holders from India require a visa even to travel through certain European countries.